carbon-language/carbon-lang/docs/project/evolution.md

-Once authors feel the proposal is in good shape for wider evaluation from the relevant reviewing team (the core team, at present), they begin the more formal process of evaluation by creating an `Evolution > RFCs` forum topic for technical review of the proposal.
+Once authors feel the proposal is in good shape for wider evaluation from the relevant reviewing team (the core team, at present), they begin the more formal process of evaluation by creating an `Evolution > Proposal Reviews` forum topic for technical review of the proposal.

 The topic should start off with a brief summary of the proposal and any prior discussion, as well as links to prior discussion topics.